asjchen/skyflow_pollution/README.md

 By Andy Chen and Nick Hirning

-This codebase serves as our final project for Stanford University's CS 221 (Artificial Intelligence).
-In this project, we predict pollution levels in a particular location based on historical hourly pollutant and weather data in that location.
+In this project (developed for Stanford University CS 221), we predict pollution levels in a particular location based on historical hourly pollutant and weather data in that location.
 Our general approach involves two types of three-layer neural networks, which we train on a dataset from Northern Taiwan.

 To evaluate the performance of our neural networks, we also construct a